-The abbreviation SSID (Standard for Service Set Identifier) is a unique set of characters that serves as a “name” for a wireless (802.11) network.
+Definition: The abbreviation SSID (Standard for Service Set Identifier) is a unique set of characters that serves as a “name” for a wireless (802.11) network.
 The unique device identifier is broadcast by radio signals up to the maximum distance where the signal ends.
+The infrastructure owner needs to recognize that passersby can (if properly equipped) can eavesdrop on the wireless devices' signal.
 Theoretically, an individual would be denied access to the wireless access point without the required alphanumeric string value.

 Return from "SSID" to Words [S - U]